How to Transfer a Private Number Plate with DVLA (Buyer & Seller Guide)

 The buyer is normally responsible for:

-Having a vehicle that:
+- Having a vehicle that:

-Is taxed or SORN
+- is taxed or SORN

-Has an MOT if required
+- has an MOT if required

-Not fitting physical plates to the vehicle until DVLA has formally confirmed the transfer
+- Not fitting physical plates to the vehicle until DVLA has formally confirmed the transfer

 AuctionMyPlate’s job is to sit in the middle, record the deal, and make it very clear who needs to do what and when.